 The Selway Crags are found at the southern edge of the Selway-Bitterroot Wilderness Area.
-(This rugged area is discussed in the book beginning on page 64.)
+This rugged area is discussed in the book beginning on Page 64.
 This region contains the most extensively glaciated peaks in the central Clearwater Mountains.
-It is vertical country which is not crowded and is well worth a visit.
+It is vertical country that is not crowded and is well worth a visit.
 Chimney Peak and Fenn Mountain are most impressive summits in this area.

-The Selway Crags from Peak 6540 just north of Lolo Pass.
+The Selway Crags as viewed from Peak 6540 just north of Lolo Pass.

-Much of the Selway Crags area was burned years ago, leaving a lot of granite exposed and making the region look higher than it’s six to eight thousand foot terrain would lead one to expect.
+Much of the Selway Crags area was burned years ago, leaving a lot of granite exposed and making the region look higher than its 6,000′-8,000′ terrain would lead one to expect.
 Old Man Lake, Selway Crags.

 A moose at Cove Lake.
 This is wild country.
 I have not visited the area since wolves were introduced.

 There are open ridges which can be traversed with difficulty.
-This shot is looking north from near the top of Big Fog Mountain.
+This view is looking north from near the top of Big Fog Mountain.

 The deep canyons are filled with thick forests.

 A dry camp on Jesse Pass.
-It does not get any better than this.
-There is a spring about a half mile down the west side of the pass.
+It doesn’t get any better than this.
+There is a spring about a half-mile down the west side of the pass.

 A llama train crossing Jesse Pass in 1988.

-Hiking in the Selway Crags runs the spectrum from open terrain to moderately forest terrain.
-Trails range from well marked to hard to find.
+Hiking in the Selway Crags runs the spectrum from open terrain to moderately-forested terrain.
+Trails range from well-marked to hard-to-find.

-While not ever peak in this area is spectacular, peaks like Chimney Peak are among the state’s finest summits.
+While not every peak in this area is spectacular, peaks like Chimney Peak are among Idaho’s finest summits.

 Mountain Range: Central Clearwater Peaks